Tarim mummies: Autosomal DNA

 Frequency of Eurasian ancestral components in the context of the early Tarim mummies.
 ANE-like ancestry, maximized in the Paleolithic Afontova Gora 3 specimen as well as in the "Tarim_EMBA1" samples, is displayed in red.

 A 2021 genetic study on the Early Bronze Age Tarim mummies (13 mummies, including 11 from Xiaohe Cemetery, ranging from 2,135 to 1,623 BCE) found that they were most closely related to an earlier identified group called the Ancient North Eurasians, particularly the population represented by the Afontova Gora 3 specimen (AG3), genetically displaying "high affinity" with it.
 The genetic profile of the Afontova Gora 3 individual represented about 72% of the ancestry of the Tarim mummies from Xiaohe, while the remaining 28% of their ancestry was derived from Ancient Northeast Asians (ANA, Early Bronze Age Baikal populations).
 Tarim_EMBA mummies from Beifang have a slightly higher amount of ANA ancestry and can be modelled as having 89% Xiaohe-like ancestry and about 11% ANA ancestry.
 The Tarim_EMBA mummies are thus one of the rare Holocene populations who derive most of their ancestry from the Ancient North Eurasians (ANE, specifically the Mal'ta and Afontova Gora populations), despite their distance in time (around 14,000 years).
 More than any other ancient population, the Tarim mummies can be considered as "the best representatives" of the Ancient North Eurasians.

 When compared with other ANE-derived Holocene poulations, the early Tarim mummies from Xiaohe ("Tarim_EMBA1") display the highest genetic affinity to Middle Holocene hunter-gatherers from the Altai Mountains (5500–3500 BCE).
 Tarim_EMBA1 and Altai hunter-gatherers can be successfully modeled from each other in both directions: Altai hunter-gatherers can be modeled as a 2-source admixture between Tarim_EMBA1 and Ancient Paleo-Siberians, while conversely, Tarim_EMBA1 can be modeled as an even mixture of Altai hunter-gatherers and the ANE-genome AG3 from Afontova Gora.

-Tests on their genetic legacy also found that many groups in Central Asia and Xinjiang derive varying degrees of ancestry from a population related to the Early Bronze Age Tarim mummies.
-The Tajik people show the relative highest affinity with the Tarim_EMBA mummies, although their main ancestry is linked to Bronze Age Steppe pastoralists (Western Steppe Herders).
+Tests on their genetic legacy also found that several groups in Central Asia and Xinjiang derived varying degrees of ancestry from a population related to the Early Bronze Age Tarim mummies.
+Pamiri Tajik groups show the relative highest affinity with the Tarim_EMBA mummies, although their main ancestry is linked to BMAC and Iron Age groups from Central Asia.